AaltoSciComp/scicomp-docs/help/garage.rst

   around (and the person you need to talk to may leave).
 Please don't arrive early since we another meeting then.
 Program always ends at 14:00.

+* We have some **focus days** (see list below) to ask about specific topics and make sure you find the right person to help you, but you can always visit on any day and ask anything not related to the "focus".

 * Join on Zoom via https://aalto.zoom.us/j/65371910202 .
 If joining
   by web browser, use Chrome.
 Audio doesn't work with Firefox or Safari.

+**Focus days**

+We have added some **focus days** (see list below), but you can always visit on any day and ask anything not related to the "focus".

+* **Mondays** no special focus, come ask anything.
+* **Tuesdays** are Research Software Engineering focus days: Come ask about issues with your code or software tools you use.
+We can also help with basic methodological or statistical issues.
+* **Wednesdays** are Data focus days, this is in joint collaboration with the `Aalto Data Agents network <https://www.aalto.fi/en/services/data-agents-and-data-advisor>`__ from all Aalto schools.
+Come ask about research data management, data sharing/reusing/opening, data versioning, sensitive data, data management plans, legal and ethical issues with research data, workflows for working with big datasets.
+* **Thursdays** are Triton focus days: Come ask about code parallelization, slurm job submissions, and usage of Triton cluster.
+* **Fridays** are CS focus days.

 NBE/PHYS Online